Permanent Residence Visa

 - Good behavior.

 - Financially stable.
-The minimum required income is not stated.
-I read on some website that it was around ¥3,300,000 per year.
+The minimum required income is not stated, but some websites say it's around ¥3,300,000 per year.

 - Ten years residence in Japan.
 You can apply partway through your ninth year because the process takes at least four months.

 To apply for a permanent residence visa (永住許可申請 eijū kyoka shinsei), it would be useful if you speak decent Japanese or have a spouse who does.
 Or you could hire a professional to apply on your behalf.
-The English-language documentation is sparse, but Japanese help pages exist.
+The English-language documentation is sparse.

 - Application form.
 Print it single-sided.